-Tax deductions are earned through certain expenses you have throughout the year.
-Qualifying expenses are either 50% or 100% deductible.
-This means a dollar spent on a tax deductible expense creates a tax deduction of $0.50 or $1.00.
+Tax deductions are accumulated through certain expenses you pay throughout the year.
+Qualifying expenses are generally either 50% or 100% deductible.
+This means a dollar spent on a tax deductible expense generally creates a tax deduction of $0.50 or $1.00.
 There are some restrictions and limitations based on factors like your business income and total expense levels.

 Whereas tax credits reduce your tax bill, tax deductions reduce your taxable income.
 Your taxable income is the income you pay taxes on.

 Some notable expenses that are tax deductible include: